Kasino: Later career

 Between 2007 and 2008, Kasino underwent changes.
 Fher left the project, and soon after, a new vocalist, Bo Anders, joined the group, who then took over full vocal duties.
 He left the project in 2009 after the producers decided to temporarily put Kasino on hold.

 In 2014, the group returned with the single So Free, which was recorded at Eclips studio, and released on 6 March 2014.

 In 2021, after seeing an Instagram post by Canadian singer Justin Bieber, Fher Cassini announced his conversion to Evangelical Christianity and his departure from the group, focusing on his solo career as a Gospel DJ.

 In 2022, the duo revived their career, releasing monthly albums on platforms featuring special guest vocalists.
 Kasino has been touring the country with a new tour, the Forever Tour.
 Kasino is back with founding members Fabio Almeida and Ian Duarte at the helm.
 The comeback single Get Down was released on 7 October 2022.

 In 2023 the group released a new album called Legacy of Love, and the group went on a new tour called the Kasino Forever Tour, which will tour Brazil until 2025, when they will start a new tour in October.

 Kasino has since returned with new songs and a show that mixes DJ sets, live synths, vocals and image projections.

+In 2026, Kasino will tour Brazil with its "Ultimate Tour".
+Since then, Kasino has been performing throughout the country with the "Ultimate Tour", which promises to be their last before the project's planned conclusion in 2027.